-I now add curry powder to breakfast dishes like our regular vegetable scramble, to meats and to soups and to roasted vegetables.
-I also like to make traditional curry dishes, though these are definitely not my strength (anyone want to come teach me?)
+I now add curry powder to breakfast dishes like our regular vegetable scramble, to meats and soups, and to roasted vegetables.
+I also like to make traditional curry dishes, though these are definitely not my strength (anyone want to come teach me?).

 - Fenugreek powder (optional)- gives sweetness